ajaggoe/fp_project/ASSIGNMENT.md

 You're going to implement a clone of `jq` in Haskell.
 However, it's a big and mature project, so we have to trim it down to be feasible to implement in 30-40 hours.
 Below you'll find a list of requirements for your implementation.
-However, for the most part they are just a brief descriptions -- consult the documentation linked above and play with `jq` to pin down the exact semantics.
+Note that many of the descriptions of the features you have to implement are rather brief.
+In those cases it is part of the assignment that you pin down the exact semantics of jq yourself, either by consulting the documentation linked above or testing examples against the original implementation.

 For full formal definition of JSON take a look at:
   * The [wiki](https://en.wikipedia.org/wiki/JSON)